-Behaviors of Learning and Teaching Linked Learning is...
+Behaviors for Learning and Teaching (BLTs)

+Linked Learning is...

-COLLABORATIVE Students can be seen Work With Others Regularly working with industry and postsecondary partners as learning resources and project clients.
-Practicing teamwork skills in a variety of collaborative teams and settings.
-Using industry-specific norms, strategies and technology tools to make their teamwork efficient and effective.
-STUDENT-DIRECTED Students can be seen Work Students Lead Designing their interdisciplinary learning experiences and organizing, revising, and self-monitoring a learning plan.
-Learning through an inquiry-based approach where their questions, choices, insights, and solutions lead the way.
-Pursuing learning through feedback, reflection, revision, and defense of work.
-OUTCOME-FOCUSED Students can be seen Work With a Goal Creating, using, seeking feedback on, and revising plans for project work and for their college and career goals.
+COLLABORATIVE Students can be seen

+Work with Others Regularly working with industry partners as learning resources and project clients.
+Experiencing a variety of collaborative teams and settings.
+Practicing industry-specific norms and strategies to make their teamwork efficient and effective.
+Using industry-specific technology and social media tools to foster collaboration.

+STUDENT-DIRECTED Students can be seen

+Work Students Lead Designing their interdisciplinary learning experiences.
+Organizing, revising, and self-monitoring a learning plan.
+Learning through an inquiry approach where their questions, choices, insights, and solutions lead the way.
+Self-selecting from a variety of resources across disciplines to support learning and inquiry Pursuing mastery through feedback, revision, and defense of work.

+OUTCOME-FOCUSED Students can be seen

+Work with a Goal Creating, using, and revising plans for project work and for their college and career goals.
+Seeking, offering, and using feedback on their project and personal plans.
 Explaining how their daily work helps them master project, course, and pathway outcomes.
+Reflecting daily on their choices, insights, and growth.

-Completing complex tasks and persevering when facing learning challenges.
-RELEVANT Students can be seen Work That Matters Engaging in projects of personal interest that are authentic to an industry sector and matter to external clients.
-Using state-of-the-art, industry-specific technologies to produce work that reflects standards of the workplace.
-Participating in a developmental sequence of work-based learning experiences.
-RIGOROUS Students can be seen Work That Challenges Engaging in deep critical thinking using challenging material and industry-specific problem-solving tools.
-Designing and publicly defending high-quality project solutions.
-Articulating how they are mastering the Common Core State Standards and other pathway outcomes.
-INTEGRATED Students can be seen Work That Connects Intentionally using concepts and skills from pathway theme courses in core academic courses-and vice versa.
-Making connections across core academic and career technical subjects in theme-based interdisciplinary projects.
-Engaging in work-based learning experiences that link directly with core academic and career technical courses.
+RELEVANT Students can be seen

+Work that Matters Working on problems of genuine personal interest.
+Engaging in complex projects authentic to the industry sector.
+Producing work that reflects standards of the workplace.
+Using state-of-the-art tools and industry-specific technology.
+Participating in a sequence of work-based learning experiences.

+RIGOROUS & INTEGRATED Students can be seen

+Work that Challenges Engaging in deep critical thinking using challenging material and industry-specific problem-solving tools.
+Designing and publicly defending high quality project solutions.
+Articulating how they are mastering the Common Core State Standards.
+Pointing out connections across subjects in theme-based interdisciplinary projects.

+Work that offalleriges